HichamAgueny/MPI_ACC_OMP/mpi-gpu_doc.md

 #SBATCH --nodes=1            #Total nbr of nodes
 #SBATCH --ntasks-per-node=4  #Nbr of tasks per node
 #SBATCH --mem-per-cpu=2G     #Host memory per CPU core
-                             #On Betzy the mem should not be specified
+                             #On Betzy the mem should not be specified for a pure MPI-code
 srun ./laplace.mpiompi
 ```